Tech Brew Ride Home

 With everyone suddenly chasing Anthropic, are we getting strong signals AI is about to get more expensive?
 The dream of pairing AI models against each other and asking them to fight.
 We really are getting datacenters in space startups, aren’t we?
 And Project Hail Mary is Amazon’s biggest movie win ever.
 The Sudden Fall of OpenAI’s Most Hyped Product Since ChatGPT (WSJ) Andrew Curran X Post Claude is limiting usage more aggressively during peak hours — here’s what changed (TechRadar) Microsoft’s

-- Intelligent reportAI Step-Change Alert!
+- Intelligent ReportAI Step-Change Alert!

 Published Mar 27, 2026